Are you thinking about planning a road trip from Idaho Falls to Yellowstone?

 Open 7 days/week 9 am – 6 pm

 Open 7 days/week 9am – 5pm

 Last Day of the Season

 When we went to Yellowstone we did not see as much wildlife as we wanted.
-Yellowstone Bear World allowed us to get an up close experience that was fun and exciting for our kids.
-I highly recommend stopping checking it out on your way from Idaho Falls to Yellowstone.
+Yellowstone Bear World allowed us to get an up-close experience that was fun and exciting for our kids.
+I highly recommend stopping in and checking it out on your way from Idaho Falls to Yellowstone.

 And while you can either drive through the main bear area or take a bus and feed them, there is quite a bit more to do, such as an amusement area with rides for the kiddos.

-Mesa Falls is the best kept secret in Idaho.
+Mesa Falls is the best-kept secret in Idaho.
 This beautiful detour on the way from Idaho Falls to Yellowstone is a special treat.
 It is located in the Caribou-Targhee National Forest.
-Not including driving time I would allow at least and hour to explore.
+Not including driving time, I would allow at least an hour to explore.
 If you plan on hiking, you may want to give yourself a few hours.